LW2904/cards-assistant/README.md

 # cards-assistant

-This is an beta version of a steam trading card trading assistant.
+This is a beta version of a steam trading card trading assistant.
 Wow, that's a mouthful.

 ![](http://i.imgur.com/aDIlZ3b.png)